How to Change Your Name by Deed Poll

 Eligibility Requirements

-Anyone aged 16 or over who lives in England or Wales can apply for a deed poll.
+Anyone aged 16 or over who lives in the United Kingdom can apply for a deed poll.

 You don't need to be a British citizen.
 Foreign nationals can apply for a deed poll and use it to update any UK-issued documents they hold.